i2p/i2p.www/i2p2www/spec/ssu2.rst

 are all in-session and are covered by the data phase ACK and retransmission processes.
 Relay Request, Relay Intro, and Relay Response blocks are ack-eliciting.

+Note that usually, Charlie will respond immediately to a Relay Intro with a Relay Response, which should include an ACK block.
+In that case, no separate message with an ACK block is required.

 Hole punch may be retransmitted, as in SSU 1.